If you have been living under a rock, in late 2020, Tesla released the next generation of the company’s full self-driving software called FSD Beta.

 Since FSD Beta’s initial rollout in late 2020, the software has seen several upgrades which have improved the smoothness and capabilities of the self-driving software.

-Tesla’s last FSD update was FSD Beta 10.12.
+Currently, Tesla is on FSD Beta 10.12.
 This iteration of FSD Beta was released at the end of May and has brought with it several improvements getting Tesla one step closer to the goal of having the software completely take over the driving task.

 Having said that, FSD Beta 10.12 is still far from a level 5 fully autonomous solution and the software still needs a lot of work to make it fully self-driving.